Tech Stack¶

 Both are async-native Python frameworks with auto-generated OpenAPI docs and Pydantic support.
 FastAPI has a larger ecosystem and more community resources.
 However, Litestar provides significantly more built-in functionality that would otherwise need to be written and maintained separately:

-- Channels plugin -- pub/sub WebSocket broadcasting with per-channel subscriptions, backpressure management, and subscriber backlog.
+- Channels plugin: pub/sub WebSocket broadcasting with per-channel subscriptions, backpressure management, and subscriber backlog.
 FastAPI requires hand-rolling all WebSocket connection management.

-- Native route guards -- declarative authorization at controller/route level.
+- Native route guards: declarative authorization at controller/route level.
 Essential for the approval queue and security features.
 FastAPI requires

-Depends()on every route. - Built-in middleware -- rate limiting, CSRF protection, GZip/Brotli compression, session handling, request logging.
+Depends()on every route. - Built-in middleware: rate limiting, CSRF protection, GZip/Brotli compression, session handling, request logging.
 FastAPI requires third-party packages or custom code for each.

-- Explicit dependency injection -- pytest-style named dependencies with scope control.
+- Explicit dependency injection: pytest-style named dependencies with scope control.
 Matches the project's testing approach.
 FastAPI's DI is implicit (function parameter magic).
 Caveat: plugin instances must be resolved manually in WebSocket handlers via

-app.plugins.get(PluginClass)-- Litestar's DI misidentifies them as query params in WS handlers (#549).
+app.plugins.get(PluginClass)because Litestar's DI misidentifies them as query params in WS handlers (#549).

 The ecosystem size gap is acceptable: the API is an internal orchestration interface, not a public web service.
 The bottleneck is LLM latency (seconds), not framework overhead (microseconds).
 Litestar's approximately 2x performance advantage in micro-benchmarks is a bonus, not the deciding factor.
 Python 3.14 is supported by both.